mikeblatter/asteroids_ios/README.md

 # Space Shooter iOS Swift MVP/Practice

-Wanted to make a simple game in iOS to see how it works and to get some pracice in Swift.
+Wanted to make a simple game in iOS to see how SpriteKit works and to get some pracice in Swift.

 ## Code/Research Used